-Understanding Settlement Processing How Does The Settlement Process Work In Payment Processing
+Understanding Settlement Processing How Does the Settlement Process Work in Payment Processing

 Making card payments day to day, whether online or in person, few people would consider the intricacies of the payments settlement system, which ultimately gets the money from the customer to the merchant.
 After all, as long as the system works, why would we need to understand it?
 Like catching a plane, most passengers are unlikely to have a firm grasp of flight dynamics.
 Still, if they arrive at their intended destination, they can carry on in blissful ignorance as to the number of mathematical calculations needed to keep that plane in the air!